santiment/academy/src/docs/sql-editor/nft-tables/index.md

 NFTs are made using blockchain technology, which provides a secure and transparent record of ownership and transfer, allowing creators and owners to prove ownership, authenticity, and rarity, potentially increasing the value of their digital assets over time.

-In Santiment Queries, we collect data for all NFTs from the following exchanges: cryptopunks, foundation, looksrare, opensea, opensea_polygon, rarible, superrare.
+In **Santiment Queries**, we collect data for all NFTs from exchanges on:

+### Ethereum:

+- Cryptopunks
+- Foundation
+- Looksrare
+- Opensea
+- Rarible
+- Superrare

+### Polygon:
+- Opensea_polygon

 This information gives you the ability to easily track an NFT of interest or an entire collection, as well as investigate past prices and owners.

 ## List of nft tables